-15. DoD TAP Web Portal
+14. DoDTAP Web Portal

-The DoD TAP web portal is a comprehensive resource with the capabilities to support separation and retirement-related issues.
-It provides information to ensure Service members and their spouses are prepared for the next step in civilian life, whether pursuing additional education, finding a job in the public or private sector, or starting their own business.
+The DoDTAP web portal is a comprehensive resource with the capabilities to support separation, transition and retirement-related issues.
+It provides information to ensure Service members and their spouses are prepared for the next steps, whether pursuing additional education, finding a job in the public or private sector, or starting their own business.

-From the DoD TAP web portal, Service members and military spouses can:
+From the DoDTAP web portal, Service members and military spouses can:

-- •Learn about the Transition GPS core curriculum - •Determine how and where to prepare for their transition to civilian life - •Discover a host of online resources, including: - VA benefits
+- Learn about the Transition Assistance Curriculum - Determine how and where to prepare for their transition to civilian life - Discover a host of online resources, including:

+- VA benefits

-- o Financial planning assistance
+- Financial planning assistance

-- Assessing and documenting their skills for transition to civilian life
+- o Assessing and documenting their skills for transition

-- •Access the VA website: www.vets.gov.
+- Access the DoDTAP website: www.dodtap.mil.

-16. America Job Centers - Priority of Service
+15. America Job Centers - Priority of Service